r-Techsupport/rTS_Wiki/docs/disks/data-recovery/testdisk.md

 10. After writing the partition back to the disk you will be brought back to Step 6.
 You can close the terminal and reboot your computer, removing the USB, to validate if partition recovery was a success.

-    - If you restored an OS disk, it most likely won't be bootable but is hopefully readable.
+    - If you restored an OS disk, it most likely won't be bootable but it is hopefully readable.
 You can refer to [Recoverying files from a readable disk](/docs/disks/data-recovery/reading-linux) for the next steps in recovering your data.

 {: .warning .warning-icon }